ttamre/unhindled/README.md

 ProJ-9 Authors can share other author's public posts\
 PROJ-11 Authors can create plaintext posts\
 PROJ-12 Authors can create CommonMark posts\
+PROJ-16 Authors can view their Github activity on their stream\
 PROJ-17 Authors can post posts to their stream\
 PROJ-18 Authors can delete their public posts\
 PROJ-19 Authors can befriend local authors\